Parable of the Renegades

 "To get my sweater out of the dryer," Rio answered.
 "After that, I am returning to Nihan."

 "Really?
-I thought you said you were staying for a while to keep an eye on me."
+I thought you were staying for a while to keep an eye on me."

 "I just need to get some clothes and money.
 Expect me to be back here tomorrow morning at the earliest," Rio told Lucas, turning a corner in the house and disappearing from his sight.